 For the most part, Lewin is a self-taught photographer learning camera skills and a wide scope of perspectives from a richly filled combination of studying the pioneers of photography in the mid to late 19th Century and masters of the 20th century.
 In addition, studying art history, drawing and design, all in the pursuit of developing Lewin’s own artistic interpretations.
-Though a lot of Lewin’s work cannot be deemed as “Straight Photography”, nonetheless, Lewin stays clear of trends that can lead to what some refer to as hyper-reality and composite alternatives, instead, maintaining a photographic canvas that does not transcend the natural psycho-physiological characteristics of a photograph, thus presenting work evoking a sense of reality and authenticity.
+Though a lot of Lewin’s work cannot be deemed as “Straight Photography”, nonetheless, Lewin stays clear of trends that can lead to what some refer to as hyper-reality and composite alternatives, instead, maintaining a photographic canvas that does not transcend the psychophysical association that has traditionally defined photographic aesthetics, thus presenting work evoking a sense of reality and authenticity.

 “The embodiment of photographic techniques developed, learned and expanded in both the 19th and 20th Century, should serve as the backbone to pedagogic material for students of photography in the 21st century and beyond.
 As such, my methodology of teaching photography is structured to embrace traditional photography skill sets and their application into the digital photography revolution”.

 L. A. Lewin

 Lewin uses both a Canon 5D Mark II and III digital camera system, and Minolta XD-11 film camera with Rokkor-X lenses.

 Education includes a fashion degree from the private school, Mayer School of Fashion Design and studied art and design at Albany State University.